-· Dynamic short turns can be used to deal with rhythm changes in the mogul field and adjust to changes in snow conditions.

-Up un-weighting can cause more vertical displacement of the rider's mass and the board to lose surface contact, so gentle movements are required in conjunction with a smooth line through the bumps.

-It is important that the legs can start to act individually through the mogul field.
+- Dynamic short turns can be used to deal with rhythm changes in the mogul field and adjust to changes in snow conditions. - Up un-weighting can cause more vertical displacement of the rider's mass and the board to lose surface contact, so gentle movements are required in conjunction with a smooth line through the bumps. - It is important that the legs can start to act individually through the mogul field.
 The nose of the board encounters the mogul requiring the front leg to retract.
 As the front leg retracts and rides over the mogul, it will need to extend to maintain board contact on the snow.
-As the front leg is extending, the back leg will be retracting following the path of the front leg.

-· The rider needs to be constantly moving in order to control the board and maintain surface contact.
+As the front leg is extending, the back leg will be retracting following the path of the front leg. - The rider needs to be constantly moving in order to control the board and maintain surface contact.

-- Give guests an escape route. - Pre-existing injuries and guest's fitness level. - Correct equipment (not too stiff). - · Discuss tactics for use in various situations.
+Give guests an escape route.

+- · Pre-existing injuries and guest's fitness level. - · Correct equipment (not too stiff). - · Discuss tactics for use in various situations.

+Common Problem Possible Causes Possible Solutions Loss of rhythm.
+Cannot turn quickly enough.
 Work on short turns.
+Hesitation.
 Follow the leader.
 Smaller moguls.
+Getting forced into the air.
+Too much speed.
 Skid turn for control.
+Unable to absorb.
 Steer for turn shape.
 Traversing working on active absorption and pumping.
+Getting pushed to the back foot.
+Not projecting.
 Pull mass over front foot.
+Blocking.
 Rotate upper body through turn.
+Traversing.
+Poor line.
 Set 'stubbies' in moguls.
 Smaller bumps.
 Follow the leader.